onap/integration/docs/docs_vfwHPA.rst

      ``#openstack flavor set onap.hpa.flavor33 --property aggregate_instance_extra_specs:sriov_nic=sriov-nic-intel-8086-154C-shared-1:1``

+**Note: Use case can be run manually or using automation script (recommended)**

+After completing steps 1 to 5 above, the use case can be set up either manually using **step 6 to 21** below or using the hpa automation script in the integration repo.
+It can be found in this `link <https://github.com/onap/integration/tree/master/test/hpa_automation/heat>`_.
+The automation script is not limited to the vFW use case, it can also be used for vDNS and should ideally work with other hpa use cases such as vIPSEC.
+Instructions for running the script can be found in the README file in the link above.
+Note that the identity and policy name must be different for all the policies in the policy engine.

+6. Run robot healthdist

+   ``oom-rancher# ./ete-k8s.sh onap healthdist``
+7. Run robot demo init, this initializes the default Demonstration customer and distributes the default models

+  ``oom-rancher# ./demo-k8s.sh onap init``

 8. Check that the cloud complex has the right values and update if it does not.
 Required values are;